Vonr/vonr.github.io/articles/why-rust.md

 }
 ```

-While doing the same in Javascript would lead to the equivalent of the following instead,
+While doing the same in JavaScript would lead to the equivalent of the following instead,
 not only unexpectedly printing all 10 numbers, but also allocating two new arrays.

 ```js